 Mytilini, the capital of Lesvos, is a bustling harbour town.
 Its streets are lined with beautiful mansion houses built in the Venetian style, giving the town a distinct air of grandeur.
 There is also a Museum of Modern Art with works by Picasso and Matisse, as well as a Byzantine castle which hosts various cultural events during summer months.
 An ancient theatre in the north of the town has been likened to that of the grand Epidavros.

-Departure airports: London Gatwick and Birmingham Departure day: Saturday Arrival airport: Mytilini (MJT) Flight duration: approx. 3 hours 55 minutes Airline: Thomas Cook (TCX) Transfer time: approx. 2 hours 15 minutes
+Departure airports: London Gatwick, Birmingham and Manchester Departure day: Saturday Arrival airport: Mytilini (MJT) Flight duration: approx. 3 hours 55 minutes Airline: Thomas Cook (MT) Transfer time: approx. 2 hours 15 minutes

 In flight meals and drinks are not included, there is a buy on board service.
 All timings are based on the 24 hour clock system.
 These timings are provisional and will be submitted for approval by UK and overseas scheduling committees and are therefore given for guidance only are are subject to alteration and confirmation.
 Your ticket will show the final timings of your flight and your luggage allowances.